rbehjati/comprehensive-rust/src/why-rust/runtime.md

   either a panic (a controlled crash of the program) or wrap-around semantics.
 By default, you get panics in debug mode (`cargo build`) and wrap-around in release mode (`cargo build --release`).

+  * In C, If arithmetic on an 'int' type (for example) overflows, the result is undefined.
+One example is that "INT_MAX+1" is not guaranteed to be INT_MIN [[1]](http://blog.llvm.org/2011/05/what-every-c-programmer-should-know.html).

 * Bounds checking cannot be disabled with a compiler flag.
 It can also not be disabled directly with the `unsafe` keyword.
 However,